 Cacao… is it good for us?

-Cacao is chock-full of antioxidants, healthy fats, protein, polyphenols, minerals and vitamins.
-Cacao brings yet another incredible line up of super-food nutrition to this healthy ice cream.
+This highly nutritious food, cacao, is chock-full of antioxidants, healthy fats, protein, polyphenols, minerals and vitamins.
+It brings yet another incredible line up of super-food nutrition to this healthy ice cream.
 The theobromine in cacao helps to stimulate the central nervous system, relax smooth muscles and dilate the blood vessels.

 Chemicals naturally present also encourage serotonin, and other neurotransmitters, that help inspire a good-mood and relieve depression.
 Cacao (which is the raw form of cocoa) contains various components like alkaloids, proteins, beta-carotene, leucine, linoleic, lipase, lysine, and theobromine, that all work together to improve physical and mental health.